elyxlz/nexus/README.md

 - [x] fix screen attaching not showing anything
 - [x] merge stdout and stderr
 - [x] remove spaces from command combinations
-- [ ] freeze git states when adding jobs
+- [x] freeze git states when adding jobs
+- [x] if -r in command it bugs out thinking its repeat
 - [ ] Classify failed jobs
 - [ ] Automatically check for updates
 - [ ] a way to quickly find the logs of recent crashes